FreeCAD/FreeCAD-documentation/wiki/Sandbox_Edwilliams16.md

 #### slerp (Spherical Linear Interpolation.)

 This is a function widely used in animation.
 Suppose you wanted to smoothly rotate an object from one orientation, rot1 to another, rot2.
 You would need to create a series of intermediate orientations. rot1.slerp(rot2, 0.3) creates a rotation 30% of the way between the two.
-As a simple example   *
+As a simple example:

 ```python